 Number of University Partners: 17

 Brad Coleman, Co-Chair Global Head-Alternative Assets Group, Citigroup Global Markets

 Laura Ensler Early Childhood Consultant, Laura Ensler Consulting LLC

-Max Justicz Managing Director, Goldman Sachs
+Max Justicz Managing Director, UBS

 Kellie Lerner Partner, Robins, Kaplan, Miller & Ciresi LLP